Tighter sum uncertainty relations via metric-adjusted skew information: Introduction

-This article is structured as follows.
-In Sec. \ref{II}, we review the notion of metric-adjusted skew information.
-In Sec. \ref{III}, we consider uncertainty relations for finite $n$ observables with respect to metric-adjusted skew information.
-The uncertainty relations for finite $N$ quantum channels based on metric-adjusted skew information are discussed in Sec. \ref{IV}.
-The above results are suitable to Wigner-Yanase-Dyson skew information and Wigner-Yanase skew information.
-We also give some examples and compare the lower bounds obtained by us with the lower bounds in \cite{1}.
-This shows that our results are more accurate than the ones in \cite{1}.
-We conclude with a summary in Sec. \ref{V}.
+The overall structure of this paper is as follows.
+In Sec. \ref{II}, we recall the notion of metric-adjusted skew information.
+In Sec. \ref{III}, we present some norm inequalities, and then new uncertainty relations of observables are given regarding metric-adjusted skew information.
+The distinct types of uncertainty relations of quantum channels as for metric-adjusted skew information are discussed in Sec. \ref{IV}, and we proved that which of the two corresponding lower bounds obtained by the same norm inequality is better.
+At the same time, the above conclusions still hold for its special metrics.
+We also give several examples and compare the lower bounds obtained by us with the lower bounds in \cite{3,1,27}.
+This more intuitively shows that our results are more accurate than the ones in \cite{3,1,27}.
+The main conclusions are summarized in Sec. \ref{V}.